OpenSIPS/sipssert-opensips-tests/README.md

 ## Tests

-The current tests are available:
+There are multiple tests sets available, depending on what is their main testing focus:

+### Registrations

+Performs registration tests:

-### 01.registration-no-db
+#### 01.registration-no-db

 Performs registrations tests when no database is involved.
 Verification steps are:
 1. Register to OpenSIPS using sipp